 Living in Southwest Florida means dealing with hurricanes and severe storms during hurricane season.
 Hurricane shutters help protect your family and home against damage from wind and flying debris.
-Eurex Shutters offers good quality, custom hurricane shutters at a fair price along with amazing service.
+Eurex Shutters offers high quality, custom hurricane shutters at a fair price along with unbeatable service.
 We are Southwest Florida’s oldest hurricane shutter company for a reason.
 You don’t have to compromise when it comes to protecting your home’s windows and doors!
 Get the widest selection of custom, locally made hurricane shutters and great service at fair prices.
-You can trust our hurricane shutters protection systems will protect your home and your family.
-All of our hurricane-rated shutters are Florida Product approved and meet the latest Florida Building Codes and standards.
+You can trust our hurricane shutters protection systems will keep your home and family safe.
+All of our hurricane-rated shutters are Florida Product approved and meet the latest Florida Building Code.

 Hurricane shutters are impact resistant shutters.
 They protect your home’s vulnerable areas, such as windows, doors, screens, from damage during a storm.
 Hurricanes and severe storms have powerful winds and flying debris.
 Both of these have the ability to break unprotected glass windows and doors.
 And once a window breaks you are at risk of water intrusion and flying debris getting inside your home.
 Broken windows can also cause your home to become pressurized.
 This may result in more severe damage, such as damage to your roof or structure.

 You install hurricane shutters before a severe storm hits.
 They protect your home’s glass openings that would otherwise be damaged by strong wind or flying debris.
 They are very effective in doing this because they are made from impact resistant materials.
 They are also have fastener systems designed specifically to keep them attached to your home during a storm.

 Learn more: What are hurricane shutters?

 We offer many types of hurricane shutters to meet your needs.
 Below you will find our range of shutter systems.